lukicdarkoo/RobotArm/README.md

 ========

 Arduino library for Robot Arm control.
 It provides features like:
-- easy way to set engle of every crank,
+- Set angle of each crank easy,
-- set arm at specific coordinates,
+- Set arm at specific coordinates,
-- smooth movements...
+- Smooth movements,
+- Auto keep grabber parallel to surface...

 REQUIREMENTS